Developing Fair, Transparent and Sound Business and Anti-Corruption

 We established an internal whistleblower system (GS Yuasa Group corporate ethics hotline) that allows Group directors, employees (including part-time and short-term employees), advisors, temporary workers, workers who provide work to the Group under worker dispatch or subcontracting agreements, and the directors and employees of business partners to anonymously report if they discover any violations of laws and regulations or company rules, other improper or inappropriate conduct by Group employees, and other matters that may constitute such violations or improper conduct.

-In fiscal 2022, we received nine reports relating to harassment and other matters.
+In fiscal 2023, we received 31 reports relating to harassment and other matters.
 We conduct inquiries and take appropriate action, on these matters, while remaining committed to protecting whistleblowers.

 In addition, we survey all employees of domestic Group companies about compliance once each year to raise awareness of compliance with the aim of detecting any compliance violations at an early stage and preventing violations.
 If any improper or inappropriate conduct (including circumstances relating to compliance risks that may arise in the future) are identified as a result of the survey, we make any necessary improvements.